 The Ocala Marion TPO is a federally-mandated public agency responsible for the planning and implementation of several modes of transportation, including highway, transit, freight, bicycle, pedestrian and paratransit.
 The TPO serves the cities of Belleview, Dunnellon, Ocala and Marion County.
 The TPO was established in 1981 after the 1980 Census determined the urbanized area of Ocala exceeded a threshold of 50,000 people.
 Due to population growth in the 1980s, the planning boundaries of the entire county were added.
-Figure 1 on the next page illustrates the 2010 Census designated and adjusted Urbanized Areas (UZA) and Urban Cluster areas of Marion County, which are all served by the TPO.
-This also includes portions of Lady Lake-the Villages and the Homosassa Springs-Beverly Hills-Citrus areas within the Ocala Metropolitan Statistical Area (MSA), Marion Oaks, Rainbow Lakes and Ocala Estates-Lake Bryant.
-The UPWP incorporates all federal, state, regional and local activities to be performed in the TPO Urbanized Areas and Marion County.
+Figure 1 on the next page illustrates the TPO planning area, which includes all of Marion County.
+The UPWP incorporates all federal, state, regional and local activities to be performed in the census-designated TPO Urbanized Areas and Marion County.